hcarver/phonemic/README.txt

-= Phonemic version 1.2, January 19, 2012 =
+= Phonemic version 1.5, June 26, 2012 =

 == Introduction ==
-This is the second official release of the Phonemic speech library.
-This update primarily consists of minor bug fixes and added support for the PowerPC architecture on Mac OS X systems.
+This is the third official release of the Phonemic speech library.
+Starting with this release, Phonemic now has the ability to run as a daemon speech server, handling multiple client connections over a TCP protocol.

-== Bug Fixes ==
-This release fixes various minor bugs found in the last Phonemic release, 1.0.
-The most critical bug fixed would cause Phonemic to hang when an application closed, causing the application to remain open until closed manually by the user.

-== Added Support ==
-This release now includes support for the PowerPC architecture on Mac OS X systems.
-A new library file is now included in the JNI folder, called "libCarbonSpeakJNI_PPC.jnilib".

-== Build Notes ==
-For notes on modifying included libraries, please see the 1.0 release notes.
-However, should you desire to modify the PowerPC libraries included with Phonemic, XCode 3 (3.2.1 preferred) must be used, with the "Active Architecture" setting on "ppc."
-Note that the same codebase is used for both the Intel and PowerPC libraries.
+This new feature allows multiple programs to use the same speech settings at the same time, preventing confusion with multiple voices and cross-talk.

+The TCP protocol used by Phonemic in this release is documented at the following Trac page: https://sourceforge.net/apps/trac/phonemic/wiki/PhonemicProtocol

-== Further Information ==
+== More Information ==
-For more information on setting up Phonemic,  please see the release notes for the 1.0 release.
+This release is primarily an enhancement release.
+Build notes and previous version information can be found at https://sourceforge.net/apps/trac/phonemic/wiki/ReleaseNotes